 Our work is grounded in community care, bold action, and a commitment to showing up with integrity, always.

-This network is about people, finding each other, sharing power, and building movements together.
+This community network is by essence about people, finding each other, sharing power, and building movements together.

 Chourouk Gorrab